 Matthew Sweet’s Newest Album

-Tomorrow Forever, Matthew Sweet’s fourteenth album (to be released June 16, 2017) in a recording career spanning more than three decades, is teeming with his signature sounds and ongoing preoccupations.
+Tomorrow Forever, Matthew Sweet’s newest album, released on June 16 this year, in a recording career spanning more than three decades, is teeming with his signature sounds and ongoing preoccupations.
 The expansive 17-song work takes these familiar elements into previously unexplored territory, reflecting profound changes in his life.
 Essentially, Tomorrow Forever contemplates a knotty epistemological question: Does what is real extend beyond what the consciousness can readily grasp?

 In early 2014, Matthew Sweet, his wife Lisa and their cats moved from their longtime home in the Hollywood Hills to their native Nebraska where his parents still lived.
 Soon after relocating, he launched a Kickstarter in order to crowd-fund his next album, but before he’d even gotten the project started, life happened.
 As he was getting acclimated to his old/new surroundings, his mother passed away.
 Never before had the singer-songwriter experienced the loss of someone near to him, and it stopped him in his tracks.
 This extended period of grieving was followed by one of the most fruitful sustained bursts of inspiration in his prolific career.